 Docker Config

-Service-level Docker reference for ports, responsibilities, and stack boundaries.
+Service-level Docker reference for current host ports, responsibilities, and persistence boundaries.

 by @saifyxpro